testacc-art/ninshubur/README.md

 [Ninshubur](https://en.wikipedia.org/wiki/Ninshubur) is an [AWS Lambda](https://aws.amazon.com/lambda/)
 function that allows you to post [Slack](https://slack.com/) notifications

-## NB!

-This is still work in progress.

-Backlog:
-* MVP:
-  * Usage documentation
-* Next milestone:
-  * user mentions
-  * extra hooks for channels
-  * buckets in other regions

 ## Features

 * Severity levels expressed by colors: